Virtual Appliance Scan Caching

 Files Included and Files Excluded are regular expression patterns and lists of files to be included in or excluded from the Scan Cache.
 Files to be scanned are matched against the include list first.

-Individual files and folders can be identified by name or you can use wildcards ("*" and "?") to refer to multiple files and / or locations with a single expression.
+Individual files and folders can be identified by name or you can use wildcards ("*" and "?") to refer to multiple files and locations with a single expression.
 (Use "*" to represent any zero or more characters, and use question mark "?" to represent any single character.)

 Malware Scan Cache Configuration

 To select which Scan Cache Configuration is used by a virtual machine, open the Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). and go to Anti-Malware > Advanced > VM Scan Cache.
-You can select which Scan Cache Configuration is used for Real-Time Malware Scans and which Scan Cache Configuration is used for Manual/Scheduled Scans.
+You can select which Scan Cache Configuration is used for Real-Time Malware Scans and which Scan Cache Configuration is used for manual and scheduled scans.

 Integrity Monitoring Scan Cache Configuration